1626

 1632

-- King Charles I grants Lord Baltimore a royal charter to found the Maryland Colony.
+King Charles I grants George Calvert, the first Lord Baltimore, a royal charter to found the Maryland Colony.
 Since Baltimore is Roman Catholic, the right to religious freedom is granted to Maryland.

 1633